mvines/sys/README.md

 This program does not attempt to be a general purpose crypto trading tracker.
 It's assumed that once you sell your SOL for USD on an exchange of your choice, you'd switch to other existing solutions for further trading/transactions.
+That being said, it also includes support for Jupiter token swaps with a curated set of tokens.

-That being said, the latest iterations of `sys` include support for Tulip and Jupiter Aggregator for when you're not quite ready to part with your SOL yet.
+Additionally the `sys-lend` companion program provides a unified command-line interface into the top Solana lending platforms to easily earn yield for when you're not quite ready to part with your SOL, USDC, or other tokens yet.

 ## Quick Start
 1. Install Rust from https://rustup.rs/